 For non-Europeans: an OFII residence permit is required: 60 €

-The Polytechnic University of Prague, the University of Alicante, the University of Oviedo, the University of Sfax, the Federal University of Technology of Parana and the University of Puebla are full partners.
+The Polytechnic University of Prague, the University of Oviedo, the University of Sfax, the University of Cheikh Anta Diop of Dakar, the Kagoshima University, the National University of Cordoba are full partners.
 They recognize the joint degree and participate in it by giving 5 ECTS credits in the context of specialty mobility.

-The TPTI EMJMD is recognized in all participating countries, partners and associates.
+The L'Eramus Mundus Joint Master TPTI is recognized in all participating countries, partners and associates.
 This can also lead to the option of the Joint Diploma.

-The degree offer of Universities, in Europe, is reconsidered and approved by the Ministries of each country every 4 years.
+The degree offer of Universities, in Europe, is reconsidered and approved within the framework of national accreditations.
 This is called the « credentialing procedure ».
 Moreover, without replacing national institutions, the EACEA regularly checks whether the diplomas awarded are regularly accredited.
 There is nothing to fear.
 In case of dispute by an employer or a non-European institution, it is not for you to act.
 Urge the employer or institution to contact the University concerned.
 They will answer directly and certify the validity of the degree received.

 No. The Diploma Supplement cannot replace a CV.